 If you're considering a canine pal for your kids, choosing a breed with qualities that complement your child's personality is important.
 Would your child like a pet that they can take to the park and run around with, or a cuddle companion?

 Make sure to consider your available square footage at home as well.
 Do you have lots of space or is your home on the smaller side?

 At East Orlando Animal Hospital, we want you to find the best family dog for your kids.
 Read below for a list of our favorite kid-friendly dog breeds.

 Weight about 25 pounds or less, Boston Terriers love people and always look dapper in their easy-to-care-for "tuxedo" coats.
 Always game for short walks and happy to play with kids, this charming small dog breed adapts well to apartment living and will make a fantastic companion for children of all ages.

 2. Labrador Retriever

-Still one of the most popular family pets, Labrador Retrievers are fun, gentle and loyal - and they can be an excellent dog for kids.
+Still one of the most popular family pets, Labrador Retrievers are fun, gentle, and loyal - and they can be excellent dogs for kids.
 Labs relish spending time with people and will likely become your child's best friend quickly.
-That said, it's important to ensure this breed gets plenty of exercise or they can begin to cause mischief.
+That said, it's important to ensure this breed gets plenty of exercises or they can begin to cause mischief.
 These pooches vary in stature somewhat - they generally weigh between 55 and 80 pounds.

 3. The Mutt